SarveshMankar/SarveshMankar/README.md

 ---

-<h3 quote align='center'>The sacrifices made by veterans and their willingness to fight in defense of our nation merit our deep respect and praise - and to the best in benefits and medical care.</h3 quote>
+<h3 quote align='center'>There are a lot of obstacles in the way of our understanding animal intelligence - not the least being that we can't even agree whether nonhuman species are conscious.</h3 quote>

 ---